 While the GPS was removed from the SL (Typ 601) when designing the SL2, the S3 retains its built-in GPS receiver, concealed under a black plastic cover on the top plate.
 This is a great feature for landscape and travel photographers alike.

 Even with massive jump in resolution, the S3's Maestro II image processor is rated at 320 megapixels per second, and is more than up to the task of chewing through all those pixels.
 With the rapid readout sensor along with the speedy Maestro processor, the Leica S3 can shoot up to 3 fps at full resolution.
 Like previous S cameras, images can be recorded to either SD or CF cards.

 Ordering and Availability

 Initial deliveries of the Leica S3 are expected to start immediately with the first units arriving in the US by mid-March.
 Pricing is set at $18,995 for the body only, which is actually a bit less than previous generations of the Leica S, especially considering the recent price increases due to the new tariff schedule.
-If you interested in ordering the Leica S3, you can do so at Leica Store Miami, by clicking the button below, calling 305-921-4433, or by sending an email to email@example.com.
+If you are interested in ordering the Leica S3, you can do so at Leica Store Miami, by clicking the button below, calling 305-921-4433, or by sending an email to firstname.lastname@example.org.